arnlig/ncc/README.md

 * C99-style flexible array members
 * C11-style anonymous structs and unions

-Planned, but not yet in the compiler:
-* C99 __restrict__ qualifier
-* C99 designated initializers
-* C99 compound literals

-The __restrict__ qualifier will be a boon for the optimizer.
-The other two are conveniences for the programmer that require little more than some tedious tinkering with the front end.

-Note that there is no plan to support much, if anything else, from C99.
-The rest of C99 is either highly specialized (e.g., complex types), unnecessary (e.g., __long long__, NCC __long__ is always 64 bits,
-or __inline__, whose function is subsumed by the preprocessor with statement expressions), or has been later acknowledged to be garbage (e.g., variable-length arrays, which have effectively been withdrawn).

 ### the standard library

-While the compiler and preprocessor are original works, the standard library is mostly a curated collection of code with BSD-style licenses. the code is drawn from the Amsterdam Compiler Kit/Minix libraries, 4BSD, and even Coherent (much of which is really high-quality code, so I'm happy it can live on in ncc).
+While the compiler and preprocessor are original works, the standard library is mostly a curated collection of code with BSD-style licenses.
+The code is drawn from the Amsterdam Compiler Kit/Minix libraries, 4BSD, and even Coherent (much of which is really high-quality code, so I'm happy it can live on in ncc).